Cast of Reston Players' LES MISERABLES to Perform at Fairfax Barnes & Noble, 12/13

-Cast members of Reston Players' Les Miserables will perform at the Barnes & Noble at 12193 Fair Lakes Promenade in Fairfax, VA today, December 13 from 6:00 p.m.-10:00 p.m.
+Cast members of Reston Players' Les Miserables will perform at the Barnes & Noble at 12193 Fair Lakes Promenade in Fairfax, VA on Friday, December 13 from 6:00 p.m.-10:00 p.m.
 Shoppers can listen to performances from company member, and a percentage of purchases made at the Barnes & Noble that evening will support the Reston Players.

 "We are grateful to Barnes & Noble for supporting the Reston Players," said producer Richard E. Schneider.
 "This is an opportunity to give audience members a small peek at some of the stunning performances they can expect to see in Les Miserables this January."

 Ella Schnoor, a sixth grader from Winchester, VA, plays the role of Little Cosette.
 She is no stranger to playing Cosette, having played the part last summer at the Woodstock Playhouse in New York.
 She said she read the abridged version of Les Miserables while preparing to play the role.